YK911/quickmedia/README.md

 # **Quick Media**

 To all the **Frontend Developers** out there, We have came up with the solution called "**Quick Media**" to write the media queries in more faster and convinient way than usual.
-As we all know, Maintaining the responsiveness of website, Sometimes we need the help of media queries.
+As we all know, maintaining the responsiveness of website, sometimes we need the help of media queries.
 And **Quick Media** will surely help you out to achieve the same.

 ## Features

 ---

-There are three keys this extension mainly provides.
+There are four keys this extension mainly provides.

 1. min-media
 1. max-media
 1. between-media
 1. retina-media

-The main purpose of this keys is _Specificity_.

 ## Overview